nzbri/pd-apathy/DataOverview.md

 ---------

-### Consistency of NPI administration
+### Consistency of collection of apathy measures

-The figure below shows a large number of missing sessions in 2015.
-This was due to different data collection procedures at the start of the PET study, and as these were mostly new participants this is also responsible for the large spike in missing NPI assessments in baseline sessions (discussed with Kyla Horne, 28/10/2020).
+The figure below shows several effects:

+ + There a large number of missing sessions in 2015.
+This was due to different data collection procedures at the start of the PET study, and as these were mostly new participants this is also responsible for the large spike in missing assessments in baseline sessions (discussed with Kyla Horne, 28/10/2020).

+ + The missing UPDRS data from 2010 and before relates to the change in
+   protocol: the updated MDS-UPDRS contains questions specific to apathy, but the 1987 version in use originally does not.

 --------